prateek64/SoundScape--MileStone1/README.md

 # The SoundScape

-This is my Music 256A final project .
+This is my Music 256A final project (I call it the SoundScape) .
 The explanation of the project has been divided into the following five parts :-

 1. Introduction and Motivation